SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_heartrate4_max30101/README.md

 ## Summary ##

-This project aims to show the hardware driver that is used to interface with the heart rate sensor via APIs of GSDK.
+This project aims to show the hardware driver that is used to interface with the heart rate sensor with the Silicon Labs Platform.

 Heart rate 4 click carries the MAX30101 high-sensitivity pulse oximeter and heart-rate sensor from Analog Devices.
 The MAX30101 is a pulse oximeter and heart rate sensor that uses a combination of red and infrared LEDs and a photodetector to measure the oxygen saturation of blood and the heart rate of a person.
 The sensor is non-invasive, and it can be placed on the fingertip, earlobe, or other parts of the body to measure the heart rate and oxygen saturation.
 The sensor provides a high level of accuracy, and it can be used in a wide range of applications such as medical monitoring, sports and fitness tracking, and sleep analysis.
 The MAX30101 sensor communicates with other devices using I2C interface and it is also low power consumption making it suitable for portable devices and wearables.